AndySomogyi/sbmlsolver/buildrr.md

 `make install`

 in a terminal window.
-See the page [LinuxBuild](buidrr_linux.html) to get more information on how to build RoadRunner on Linux using the GCC compiler.
+See the page [Linux Build](buildrr_linux.html) to get more information on how to build RoadRunner on Linux using the GCC compiler.

 ##Notes on Generating or updating the API Documentation
 The documentation is automatically generated using the comments in the copasi_api.h file.
 To change the documentation, you just need to edit that file.
 To generate the new documentation, follow these steps: